-The important characteristics of an automated system are follows: 1) The processes/ operations are carried out automatically.
+The important characteristics of an automated system are follows:

-- 2) Reduced or avoid human action and thus save labor and time. - 3) It speeds up efficiency and speed in operations. - 4) Spends the range and raises quality of existing services. - 5) Immediate answer to multiple queries.
+- 1) The processes/ operations are carried out automatically. - 2) Reduced or avoid human action and thus save labor and time. - 3) It speeds up efficiency and speed in operations. - 4) Spends the range and raises quality of existing services. - 5) Immediate answer to multiple quarries.

-This unit discussed the benefits, barriers, challenges, characteristics and need of library automation.
 Automation helps in developing library services and increasing accuracy, efficiency and productivity in performing the various library operations.
-Some benefits of library automation include, allowing users to search the library's collection from location outside the libraries walls, users who are equipped with a computer and a modem can dial into the OPAC from remote location, an office and home and encouraging collaborative collection development and resource sharing for example; inter library loan.
+Some benefits of library automation include, allowing users to search the library's collection from location outside the library's walls, users who are equipped with a computer and a modem can dial into the OPAC from remote location, an office and home and encouraging collaborative collection development and resource sharing for example; inter library loan.
 A library whether academic, national, public or specialist main functions and objectives are to collect disseminates information to its users efficiently and effectively application of Information Technology in the organization and services of libraries.